Menopause: Menopause across cultures

 Throughout Mayan history, the cultural perception of menopause is primarily understood as a biological transitioning, rather than bearing any medical or societal significance.
-An article written by Yewoubdar Beyen delves into the experiences of menopause by Mayan women in Yucatan.
+An article written by Yewoubdar Beyen delves into the experiences of menopause by Mayan women in Yucatán.
 Discoveries made by this study promote the cultural construction of menopause as "unmarked" by stigma, rituals or significance.
 The emphasis of menopause in Western societies differentiated from the Mayan perception, where it is beheld as a natural part of development, holding no substantiating symbolic importance.
 Beyen found that 68.2% of Mayan women reported no distressing health changes, which may suggest that the absence of medicalisation leads to a reduction of symptom reporting.
 Similar results were evident in Donna Stewart's investigation on Highland Guatemalan Mayan women who welcomed their symptoms and perceived them positively.
 Some Mayan women express a sense of liberation after menopause; free from menstruation and childbearing.
 Cross-cultural research affirms this, discovering that feelings around menopause varies through cultural interpretation.
 The absence of negative cultural connotations enables Mayan women for a more normalised transition to an older stage of life.
 Collectively, these discoveries challenge the Western model of menopause by exploring how neutral cultural beliefs shape experiences of menopause.

 A study conducted at Monash University saw 74% of post-menopausal Australian women under the age of 55 suffer from vasomotor symptoms, with 28% reporting them as "severely bothersome".
 It is statistics like this which have promoted the use of Hormone Replacement Therapy (HRT), also known as Menopausal Hormone Therapy (MHT) in Australia.
 These ongoing studies have proven that for symptomatic women, non-hormonal remedies are significantly "less effective than MHT".
 This in turn has opened the floor for conversations surrounding menopause and its various symptoms, leading to further education for health professionals and women alike, through public health campaigns promoting evidence-based education.